gmazzamuto/ng2-google-charts/DOCUMENTATION.md

 # ng2-google-charts

-> Google Charts module for Angular 2
+> Google Charts module for Angular 2 and beyond.

 Please see [this page][example-page] for a live demo.